Inolav Faucets Review & Rating Updated: 5/24/21

 In fact, the warranty on its faucets is not at all extensive.
-It is substandard for faucets sold in North American faucet.
-The standard warranty is limited lifetime warranty to the original owner on all mechanical parts, cartridges and finishes.
+It is substandard for faucets sold in North America.
+The standard warranty is a limited lifetime warranty to the original owner on all mechanical parts, cartridges, and finishes.
 Smart Design does provide a limited lifetime warranty on the mechanical components and cartridges but a paltry five years on its finishes.

 All of the other faucet companies in North America that import and sell Yatin faucets offer a lifetime warranty on Yatin finishes.
 Smart Design is the only company that skimps on its finish warranty.

 Smart Design is aware of the quality of Yatin finishes.
 It plainly states on the Inolav website that

 "All Inolav faucets feature a triple plated and ultra smooth surface finish.
 Our thick plated coat consist[s] of three layers over the solid brass body: Alkali cooper coat 1~3µm, Nickel coat 20~30µm, and Chrome coat 0.2~0.7µm."